matt793/Auto-Switch-V2/README.md

 ![Example](/Gifs/Edit-COM.gif "Example")

 ## Desktop Icon
-The provided Appcation .exe file needs to stay inside the main folder, however, you can create a shortcut to the .exe file by right clicking on it and selecting `create shortcut`.
+The provided Appcation .exe file needs to stay inside the main folder, however, you can create a shortcut to the .exe file by right clicking on it and selecting create shortcut.
 You can then drag the shortcut to your desktop.
 Example below.

 ![Example](/Gifs/Desktop-Icon.gif "Example")